saulpierotti/markdown_notebook/AG.md

 * The main problems of hierarchical shotgun are that it is slow and assembly is problematic if some BACs contain chimeric DNA
 	* Chimeric DNA is a fragment that is created by the association of fragments from different chromosomes during the construction of the library
 * The alternative to hierarchical shotgun is whole genome shotgun
+* N50 is a statistics that defines assembly quality in terms of contiguity
+	* It is the lenght of the sorterst contig that allows to surpass 50% coverage of the genome
 * The state of the art is to do a first PacBio sequencing to get a rough map to which I can attach subsequent precise Illumina paired-end reads
 	* I want to use more than one Illumina run, with different lengths, so to discriminate repetitive regions and to correct errors in the PacBio phase
 * Radiation hybrid maps now can be used for refining an assembly